-For longer delays between steps (of 24h or more), the sending window is expanded to the entire day according to the communication schedule (9am-4pm).
-To use our previous example, if the delay was one day, our calculation would look a little different.
+For longer delays between steps (of 24 hours or more), the sending window is expanded to the entire day according to the communication schedule (9am-4pm).
+Using our previous example, if the delay were one day, our calculation would look slightly different.
 The first step was sent at 9:32 AM, which means it was sent in the 9am-4pm sending window.
 The sending window one day later would be 9am-4pm the next day, which means the next step would be sent sometime during the next day.

 Email step sending times are randomly distributed throughout the sending window.
 It is possible for the delay between steps to be longer (or shorter) than 24 hours * the number of days selected for the sending delay.

 For example, if there are two steps with a delay of one day in between, it would be possible (though unlikely) that the first email could be sent at 11 PM and the following step could be sent at 1 AM the next day — a delay of only two hours.

 If it is important to avoid this possibility, consider selecting the

 If a contact is manually added or triggered to start a Workflow outside of its sending window, an email step will be sent at a random time on the first day or hour of the sending window (depending on whether the step delay is less than 24 hours or not).

 9am - 4pm, Weekdays communication schedule with a 1-day delay, and add a contact to the Workflow on Saturday, the contact will receive the first email in the flow at a random time on Monday.

 Calling steps will start at the beginning of the Sequence schedule.
 Selecting